NEONScience/NEON-Data-Skills/tutorials-in-development/tabbed_tutorial_instructions.md

 ---
 ```

+While you're developing the tutorial, you can set `output: html_document` and knit locally to see what the tabs will look like.
+Remember to switch to html_fragment once the tutorial is ready to go.

-For all of the non-tabbed content, write in Rmarkdown as usual.
+For all of the non-tabbed content (discussion and instruction between the code blocks), write in Rmarkdown as usual.

 #### Creating tabs